rayeeM/Mpesa-Based_Wi-Fi-Hotspot_Billing_System/README.md

 ## Support

 For support, strictly create an issue in the GitHub repository.
-Conts
+Contact me only for paid consultations